nuejs/www/docs2/concepts/layout-components.md

 # Layout components
 Nue comes with a flexible layout system that works as follows:

-- Global layout is defined in `layout.html` file on the project root
+- Global layout is defined in the `layout.html` file on the project root
 - Application layout is defined in `<appdir>/layout.html`, which can override the modules on the global layout
 - Layouts are [HTML-based](../reference/template-syntax.html) and they utilize YAML data, which can be defined in root-, application-, and page level.